Instant Recognition & Visibility for Your Business

 Thank you for the Leadership Luncheon.
 The information Herb Malone and Bob Higgins shared were absolutely indispensible for anyone in business or wanting to start a business.
 The easy to understand demographics were broken down for specific business sectors to show us how we can take the guess work out of running a company.
 Simply put, if you are not plugged into the local Chamber and not participating, you are actually leaving money on the table.

-Jim Griffiths, LegalShield – South Baldwin Chamber Member, almost 2 year
+Jim Griffiths, LegalShield – South Baldwin Chamber Member, 6 years

 We opened our business in 2009 and joined South Baldwin COC right away.
 All of their functions are business focused: networking, meeting leaders in our communities and staying on top of current trends.
 We have attended many functions ranging from Business After Hours to High Speed Networking to Leadership Luncheons.
 One particular luncheon we attended addressed Alabama's new immigration laws; the Chamber offered an outstanding guest panel for the attendees to address questions.
 It was very enlightening and immensely informative.
 All of the Chamber functions are professionally planned, organized and "fun".
 I highly recommend this particular Chamber!